rwblickhan/astro-rwblickhan.org/src/content/logs/books-2025.md

 40. *What In Me Is Dark: The Revolutionary Afterlife of Paradise Lost*, Orlando Reade
 41. 🔁 *Monkey King: Journey to the West*, Wu Cheng’en (trans.
 Julia Lovell)
 42. *Frankenstein: Or, The Modern Prometheus*, Mary Wollstonecraft Shelley
+43. 🔁 *The Rime of the Ancient Mariner*, Samuel Taylor Coleridge

 ## Skimmed